*Updated March 2026*

-Alright, we’ll be the first to admit that two books really isn’t much of a list, but this one turned out to be tougher than we expected.
+Alright, we’ll be the first to admit that three books really isn’t much of a list, but this one turned out to be tougher than we expected.
 Why do we teach kids throughout the year to plant and protect trees and then involve them in the tradition of cutting one down for a few short weeks of festivities?
-Whether for environmental reasons or because they view trees are living beings, many families are now choosing an alternative Christmas tree but this practice is apparently not yet reflected in children’s literature.
+Whether for environmental reasons or because they view trees as living beings, many families are now choosing an alternative Christmas tree, but this practice is apparently not yet reflected in children’s literature.

-We were looking for books where Christmas was celebrated either without an evergreen or with characters who enjoy a tree in nature, not their living room.
-There are plenty of books where the illustrator includes a decorated, indoor tree that could be assumed to be plastic, but the forever waste generated by that trend is not something we wanted to encourage either.
-As part of our “Holiday Books Where No One Gets Hurt” series, which we started with some Thanksgiving recommendations, we also wanted these Christmas books to model being kind to animals.
+Our goal is to find books where Christmas is celebrated either without an evergreen or with characters who enjoy a tree in nature, not their living room.
+There are plenty of books where the illustrator includes a decorated, indoor tree that could be assumed to be plastic, but the forever waste generated by that trend is not something we want to encourage either.
+As part of our “Holiday Books Where No One Gets Hurt” series, which we started with some Thanksgiving recommendations, we also want these Christmas books to model being kind to animals.
 Tall order?
 We hope not.
 Please let us know if you have any family favorites to add because this list needs help!

-⭐A star next to a title in this list indicates the book is part of our Inspiration In Print collection that we bring to public spaces for children to read and have community members gift to teachers upon request.
+⭐A star next to a title in this list indicates the book is part of our Inspiration In Print collection that we bring to public spaces for children to read and gift to teachers upon request.

 🌲 Picture Books